Vanilla Sky: Box office

 Vanilla Sky opened at number one at the box office in the United States when it was first presented on December 14, 2001.
 The opening weekend took in a gross income of $25,015,518 (24.9%).
-The final domestic gross income was $100.61 million while the international gross income was slightly higher at $102.76 million for a total worldwide gross income of $203.39 million.
+The final domestic gross income was $100 million while the international gross income was slightly higher at $103 million for a total worldwide gross income of $203 million.

 Critical response

-On Rotten Tomatoes, 42% of 173 critic reviews are positive and the average rating is 5.3/10.
+On Rotten Tomatoes, 41% of 173 critic reviews are positive and the average rating is 6/10.
 The site's consensus states: "An ambitious mix of genres, Vanilla Sky collapses into an incoherent jumble.
 Cruise's performance lacks depth, and it's hard to feel sympathy for his narcissistic character."
 On Metacritic, the film has a weighted average score of 45 out of 100 based on 33 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a grade "D−" on a scale from A to F.

 Roger Ebert's printed review of Vanilla Sky awarded the film three out of four stars:

 Think it all the way through, and Cameron Crowe's Vanilla Sky is a scrupulously moral picture.
 It tells the story of a man who has just about everything, thinks he can have it all, is given a means to have whatever he wants, and loses it because—well, maybe because he has a conscience.
 Or maybe not.
 Maybe just because life sucks.
 Or maybe he only thinks it does.
 This is the kind of movie you don't want to analyze until you've seen it two times.

 Ebert interpreted the ending as an explanation for "the mechanism of our confusion", rather than a device that tells "us for sure what actually happened."
 Film critic Richard Roeper ranked the film the second best of 2001.

-Stephen Holden of The New York Times calls Vanilla Sky a "highly entertaining, erotic science-fiction thriller that takes Mr. Crowe into Steven Spielberg territory", but then says: "As it leaves behind the real world and begins exploring life as a waking dream (this year's most popular theme in Hollywood movies with lofty ideas), Vanilla Sky loosens its emotional grip and becomes a disorganised and abstract if still-intriguing meditation on parallel themes.
+Stephen Holden of The New York Times called Vanilla Sky a "highly entertaining, erotic science-fiction thriller that takes Mr. Crowe into Steven Spielberg territory", but then said: "As it leaves behind the real world and begins exploring life as a waking dream (this year's most popular theme in Hollywood movies with lofty ideas), Vanilla Sky loosens its emotional grip and becomes a disorganised and abstract if still-intriguing meditation on parallel themes.
 One is the quest for eternal life and eternal youth; another is guilt and the ungovernable power of the unconscious mind to undermine science's utopian discoveries.
 David's redemption ultimately consists of his coming to grips with his own mortality, but that redemption lacks conviction."